Fort Ashby |

 (1756 - 1780's), Old Fields

 A VA colonial militia fort, also known as Henry Van Meter's Fort.
 It was a large stockade with a barracks, stable, Officers' quarters, magazine, and four two-story blockhouses.
-It still stood until the 1830's.
+At least one blockhouse still stood until 1832 when a Greek Revival mansion was built on the site.
 Located northeast of Mudlick Run and Anderson Run.
-A Greek Revival mansion was built on the site in 1832.
+See also Fort Pleasant History by Terry Gruber

 Stephen Ruddle's Fort